ashutoshtanwar1/Notty/README.md

 # Notty
-A notes taking app to easily capture and organize their thoughts, ideas, reminders, and to-do lists.
+A notes taking app to easily capture and organize thoughts, ideas, reminders, and to-do lists.

 No body does it better.